statamic/docs/content/collections/extending-docs/query-scopes-and-filters.md

 The `badge` method lets you define the badge text to be used when the filter is active on a listing.

 The `visibleTo` method allows you to control in which listings this filter will be displayed.
 You will be given a key that represents the type of listing.
 For example, an author filter might be appropriate for the `entries` listing but not `users`.
 You may also be given an array of contextual data which will vary depending on the listing.
-For instance, the `entries` listing will also provide the collection.
+For instance, for `entries`, the current collection name can be accessed with `$this->context['collection']`.

 The `autoApply` method lets you define a default value to apply.